Complex-to-Real Sketches for Tensor Products with Applications to the Polynomial Kernel: INTRODUCTION

-A particularly important class of kernels are polynomial kernels $k(\mat{x}, \mat{y}) = (\gamma \dotprod{x}{y} + \nu)^p$ for some inputs $\mat{x}, \mat{y} \in \mathbb{R}^d$, where $\gamma, \nu \geq 0$ and $p \in \mathbb{N}$.
-Their feature maps can be constructed explicitly and consist of interactions of the dimensions of $\mat{x}$ (or $\mat{y}$ respectively) up to order $p$.
-Modeling such interactions has proven effective in many applications such as natural language processing \citep{Goldberg08}, recommender systems \citep{Rendle2010}, computer vision (\citealt{Gao2016, Fukui2016}) and genomic data analysis \citep{Aschard2016}.
-Moreover, more general dot product kernels can be formulated as a positively weighted sum of polynomial kernels through a Taylor expansion, i.e., $k(\mat{x}, \mat{y}) = \sum_{n=0}^{\infty} a_n (\dotprod{x}{y})^n$ with $a_n \geq 0$ \citep{Kar2012}.
+Sketches for tensor products have been successfully applied to compress deep neural networks for the tasks of fine-grained visual recognition \citep{Gao2016} and multi-modal fusion \citep{Fukui2016}.
+Furthermore, when considering the special case of self-tensored inputs (we set $\mat{x} := \mat{x}_1 = \dots = \mat{x}_p$), then $\otimes_{i=1}^p \mat{x}_i$ corresponds to the feature map of the polynomial kernel.
+For two inputs $\mat{x}, \mat{y} \in \mathbb{R}^d$, the sketch thus yields a randomized approximation $\hat{k}(\mat{x}, \mat{y}) = (\mat{S} (\otimes_{i=1}^p \mat{x}))^\top \mat{S} (\otimes_{i=1}^p \mat{y})$ of the polynomial kernel $k(\mat{x}, \mat{y}) = (\mat{x}^\top \mat{y})^p$.
+This observation connects these sketching methods to random feature maps originally proposed for shift-invariant kernels \citep{Rahimi2007}.
+Polynomial kernels are among the most popular kernels and have proven effective in applications such as natural language processing \citep{Goldberg08}, recommender systems \citep{Rendle2010}, and genomic data analysis \citep{Aschard2016}.
+Moreover, more general dot product kernels can be formulated as a positively weighted sum of polynomial kernels through a Taylor expansion \citep{Kar2012}.
 An extended version of this expansion also exists for the Gaussian kernel \citep{Cotter2011}.
-One could thus hope to avoid the scalability bottleneck of kernel methods by using explicit feature maps of the polynomial kernel in a parametric model.
-However, the features correspond to a $p$-fold self-tensoring of the input, which makes their dimension grow as $\bigO(d^p)$ and renders an explicit construction infeasible for moderate $d$ or $p$.

-One solution to this problem are {\em randomized sketches} \citep{Woodruff2014} that linearly project tensor products into a lower dimensional space.
-To be practically useful, such sketches need to be constructed directly from the input without ever computing its high-dimensional self-tensoring.
-For the case of polynomial kernels, we thus create a {\em random feature map} $\Phi: \mathbb{R}^d \rightarrow \mathbb{R}^D$, such that the inner product $\Phi(\mat{x})^{\top} \Phi(\mat{y})$ of this feature map applied to two different inputs $\mat{x},\mat{y}$ is an unbiased estimate of the kernel.
-This observation connects these sketching methods to random features that were originally proposed for {\em shift-invariant kernels} by \citet{Rahimi2007}.
-A downside of the \textit{implicit} high-dimensional sketching is a reduced statistical efficiency.
-Methods proposed in the past have had an unwanted dependence of $D=\bigO(3^p)$ to preserve the norm of the original tensor product as shown by \citet{Avron2014}, \citet[Appendix A.2]{Ahle2020}.
-The latter improve this dependence to polynomial in $p$ by composing well-known base sketches, but require a meta-algorithm with a higher computational cost \citep{Song21c}.
+Although it is of high interest to accelerate the aforementioned applications via sketching, commonly used methods proposed in the past require a suboptimal embedding dimension $D = \bigO(3^p \log(1/\delta) \epsilon^{-2})$ as shown by \citet{Avron2014} and \citet[Appendix A.2]{Ahle2020}, thus trading statistical efficiency for computational accelerations. \citet{Ahle2020} improve the dependence on $p$ to polynomial by composing well-known base sketches, but require a more expensive meta-algorithm \citep{Song21c}.